lcardsvr/Home_Sales/README.md

 |      2016|     287812.6|
 |      2017|    282026.59|

-### - A query is written that returns the view rating for the average price for homes that are greater than or equal to $350,000, rounded to two decimal places.
-(The output shows the run time for this query.)
+### Query that returns the view rating for the average price for homes that are greater than or equal to $350,000, rounded to two decimal places.
+(The output shows the run time for this query)

 SELECT round(avg (view),2)
 AS Average_View_Rating